 Several professional certifications relate directly to the qualification of a CPO.
 These include:

-- Certified Information Privacy Professional (CIPP) with regional specializations like the US, Canada, Europe, and Asia
+- Certified Information Privacy Professional (CIPP) with regional specializations in the US, Canada, Europe, and Asia

 - Certified Information Privacy Manager (CIPM)